muskit/WacK-Repackager/HOWTO.md

 # Preparing files
-This is a guide to populating the `data` working folder in this project's directory, which will eventually contain all relevant data for repacking WACCA charts.
+This is a guide to populating the `data` working folder in this project's directory, which will eventually contain all relevant data for repacking charts.
 You may set up this folder elsewhere for storage space reasons; the app will let you choose a different working folder path.
 We will refer to this working folder as `data` throughout the guide.

 Start with the `data` folder bundled with the app (or in the `dist` folder of this repo).
 Feel free to move it to another location as mentioned above.